ShapeICP: Iterative Category-level Object Pose and Shape Estimation from Depth: Related Work

 \subsection{Category-Level Pose and Shape Estimation}

-One of the most popular approaches is predicting the object shape as well as the correspondences between the shape and the measured depth points.
 The seminal work NOCS \cite{wang2019normalized} belongs to this category.
 The predicted NOCS map encodes the depth profile (i.e. shape) of the observed object in its canonical pose.
-The NOCS map also corresponds pixel-to-pixel to the measured depth image, being essentially a combined prediction of the object shape and the correspondences.
-The Umeyama algorithm \cite{umeyama1991least} can solve the transformation between the NOCS map and the depth image.
+The NOCS map also corresponds pixel-to-pixel to the measured depth image.
 Another work is \cite{lee2021category} where the authors first use Mesh R-CNN \cite{gkioxari2019mesh} to predict a metric-scale mesh of the object shape from the image and then predict the NOCS map to solve for the pose.
-Among the methods that predict both shape and correspondences, a notable line of work \cite{tian2020shape, chen2021sgpa, wang2021category, zhang2022ssp, lin2022category, zhang2022rbp} attempts to predict the deformation applied to a categorical shape prior to obtain the object shape and a correspondence matrix to associate the model (i.e. the deformed prior) points to the measured depth points.
-The Umeyama algorithm \cite{umeyama1991least} is then engaged to solve the transformation.
-One representative work is Shape Prior \cite{tian2020shape} where a network takes in the RGB image patch, back-projected depth points, and the categorical shape prior to predict the deformation field and the correspondence matrix.
+A notable line of work \cite{tian2020shape, chen2021sgpa, wang2021category} attempts to predict the deformation applied to a categorical shape prior to obtain the object shape and a correspondence matrix to associate the model (i.e. the deformed prior) points to the measured depth points.
+For all these methods, the final step is the Umeyama algorithm \cite{umeyama1991least} to solve for the object pose.